WiFi Signal Strength: Get the Best Out of Your Device.

 So, importantly, what you can do to make sure that your WiFi signal strength is as strong as it can be.
 While none of the below steps are exactly rocket science, generally most fixes come under these examples.

-- Update your drivers firmware - System updates come out periodically and help to keep your device in tune with your WiFi router
+System updates come out periodically and help to keep your device in tune with your WiFi router - Remove Devices

-- Remove devices - Every device with an active connection will slow your WiFi speed.
-Disconnect or turn off devices not in use
+Every device with an active connection will slow your WiFi speed.
+Disconnect or turn off devices not in use - Replace Your WiFi Router

-- Contact your broadband provider - There may be network problems or something they can do to assist you
+There may be network problems or something they can do to assist you - Get a Better Plan

-- Get a better plan - Cheaper isn't always better, contact your broadband provider to discuss upgrading your plan away from basic speeds, or switch ISPs
+Cheaper isn't always better, contact your broadband provider to discuss upgrading your plan away from basic speeds, or switch ISPs - Switch Your Frequency

-- Switch your frequency - You are likely to get a faster connection over 5 GHz frequencies.
-If you have a dual-band WiFi router, switch away from 2.4 GHz
+You are likely to get a faster connection over 5 GHz frequencies.
+If you have a dual-band WiFi router, switch away from 2.4 GHz - Change Your WiFi Password

 If you have tried all of these steps and still have no joy, it may be time to consult a specialist.
 Get in touch with your service provider's technical team, or potentially raise a complaint if appropriate.

-Already raised a complaint?
-If you have an existing complaint with your ISP (Internet Service Provider) and have followed their full complaints procedure without achieving an appropriate outcome, you may be able to escalate the case to ComReg.
+Already raised a complaint with your broadband provider?
+If you have an existing complaint with your ISP (Internet Service Provider) and have followed their full complaints procedure without achieving an appropriate outcome, you may be able to escalate the case to Comreg.
+If your provider hasn't provided you with the speeds that were advertised, you may be able to cancel your broadband without paying the penalty fee.

 The further away you are from the router, the weaker its signal will get.
 Sometimes no matter what you do with your WiFi router, the signal simply will not reach where you need it to go.
 If you find yourself in this situation, don’t worry, you still have a few more tricks up your sleeve before conceding defeat, and these come in the form of WiFi boosters.